|

 a metal fan by trade but quickly adjusted and picked up the electro

 heavy dance beats the two were now after.
+In

 April 2004, the band's debut single "The Lost Souls Club/Violence"